kyma-project/kyma/docs/03-tutorials/03-set-up-idp.md

 --k3s-server-arg "--kube-apiserver-arg=oidc-groups-claim=<group-claim-at-your-ipd>" \
 ```

-Now, whenever api server is called with a JWT token, the api server will be able to validate and extract the associated identity ( from the `username` claim ) and groups ( from the `group` claim) from the token.
+If you use managed kubernetes you will do it different depending on your provider.
+For example, if you use gardener as a managed kubernetes offering you will probably wnt to look at the [OIDCPreset](https://github.com/gardener/gardener/blob/master/docs/usage/openidconnect-presets.md) resources that help you with the task.

 ### Configure Role Based Access to identies provided by your OIDC server

-Now, after having completed the steps so far, every request to api server with JWT token attached is automatically associated with identity string of the user and optionally a set of groups to which the user belongs.
+Now, whenever api server is called with a JWT token, the api server will be able to validate and extract the associated identity ( from the `username` and `group` claims of the JWT token).

 You shoud now define which individuals or groups should have access to which kyma resources because by default they won't have access to anything.
-You need to modelpermissions using the concept of Role Based Access Control ([RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/)).
+You need to model permissions using the concept of Role Based Access Control ([RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/)).

 By default, Kyma comes with the following ClusterRoles: